akshatva7/DSD/README.md

 - A digital system is frequently composed of several smaller subsystems.
 - This allows us to build a large system from simpler or predesigned components.
 - Verilog provides a mechanism, known as module instantiation, to perform this task.
 - This type of code is called Structural Description.

-## Verilog Primitive

-Verilog primitive Verilog includes a set of predefinedprimitives that can be instantiated FYI as modules.
-These primitives correspond to simple gate-level function blocks, such as the and, or, and not cells.

 ```v
 module eq2
 (